Back to Methuselah: The Thing Happens: A.D. 2170

 promotional cinema showing sundry important Britons who have lost their lives by drowning, but who, with the invention's help, might not have perished.
 Burge-Lubin summons Confucius, the Chief Secretary, to brief him on governmental matters.
 Confucius—nominally a consultant from China— is, de facto, the head of government.
 After their conversation, Burge-Lubin suggests a game of marine golf, but Confucius refuses on the ground that he is too mature to enjoy playing games.
 Burge-Lubin excuses himself, saying he must confer privately with the Minister of Health.
 The Minister of Health is a beautiful Black African woman, and the Presidential conference turns out to be a dalliance via long-distance videophone.
 She enjoys the flirting, but rejects a rendezvous and breaks the connection.

 Burge-Lubin is chiding himself indulgently for mixing romance with business when Barnabas bursts in, completely overwhelmed.
 He reveals that the drowned notables in the film clips at the Records Office are all the same person whose multiple demises had ended several significant careers.
 Moreover, he has recognized the person as the currently alive and active Archbishop of York.
 Burge-Lubin considers that impossible and calls Barnabas mad.
 Meanwhile, the Archbishop, having learned of the furore at the Records Office, presents himself for questioning.
 The Archbishop is recognizably the Reverend Haslam, Savvy Barnabas' sweetheart, no longer callow, but dignified and confident and looking no more than fifty.
 He readily admits repeatedly feigning death and explains that the laws enforcing mandatory retirement at a certain age and those controlling eligibility for pensions left him with no alternative: When his record showed him old enough to be retired, he could no longer keep his job but he was always denied a pension because he looked too young.
 His solution was to fake his death and, as a different person, begin a new career.
 Barnabas hotly contested the legality of this and favoured prosecuting.
 Burge-Lubin, realising that he, or anyone else, might turn out to be long-lived, counsels moderation.

 The discussion is interrupted by the arrival of the Domestic Minister, Mrs Lutestring to give her mandatory quarterly report.
 Both Burge-Lubin and Barnabas are considerably put off because they stand in awe of her although they deem her quite good-looking.
 She learns of the Archbishop's longevity with great interest but no evident surprise and it soon emerges that she, also, is long lived and remembers Archbishop Haslam from the time she was parlour maid for Franklyn Barnabas.
 After the briefest sort of conversation, the pair leaves together, obviously intending to produce some long-lived children.
-Consternation reigns behind them because the others realise than, with the secret out, other long-lifers, previously in hiding, will emerge to join them and form a colony that will seem a threat to short-lived people.
+Consternation reigns behind them because the others realise that, with the secret out, other long-lifers, previously in hiding, will emerge to join them and form a colony that will seem a threat to short-lived people.
 However, counter-measures are not taken because it is realised that any one of them may be long-lived too, but not yet aware of it.